tkuhn/knowledgespace-paper/knowledgespace.md

 - Knowledge packages can include a digital signature of their creator
 - Users of the knowledge space are called *knowledge agents* and include people as well as automated agents
 - Knowledge agents can interact with the knowledge space via different kinds of web-based *knowledge services*
+- Relevant entities, including knowledge agents and knowledge services, are introduced to the knowledge space by publishing knowledge packages that describe them, which are called *introduction records*
+- An introduction record for a knowledge agent should include the public keys the knowledge agent uses to sign knowledge packages
+- An introduction record of a knowledge service specifies the nature of the service, the kind of knowledge packages it considers, and which knowledge agents are allowed to use it
 - A *publishing service* is a kind of knowledge service that allows knowledge agents to permanently publish their packages to make their knowledge available to the world
 - A *lookup service* is a kind of knowledge service that returns the content of a knowledge package for a given package identifier
-- A *query service* is a kind of knowledge service that returns simple or aggregated values by executing a specified query on a specified subset of the published knowledge packages for the provided parameter values
+- A *query service* is a kind of knowledge service that returns simple or aggregated values from published knowledge packages by executing a specified query for the provided parameter values
 - A knowledge package is considered published once it is openly available on several independent web servers in a setting that allows for and encourages further replication and archiving by other servers
-- Relevant entities, including knowledge agents and knowledge services, are introduced to the knowledge space by publishing knowledge packages that describe them, which are called *introduction records*
-- An introduction record for a knowledge agent should include the public keys the knowledge agent uses to sign knowledge packages
 - Knowledge agents can provide assessments of entities by expressing a qualified link (such as a link representing approval) to an introduction record of the assessed entity, and by publishing this link as a knowledge package
 - As a starting point for establishing trust, a *knowledge setting* is knowledge package that refers to a collection of introduction records of authoritative knowledge agents and knowledge services